![]() |

 - Electrical equipment and home appliances player Havells India is using Synopsys’ Ansys Fluent to accelerate simulation powered by NVIDIA CUDA-X. Havells has obtained 6x faster fluid dynamic simulations, enabling exploration of more design options to optimise airflow and energy efficiencies, and achieve faster time to market.

 India’s tech industry is on track to reach US$500 B in revenues by 2030, up from about US$250 B in 2023, according to IBEF, citing momentum in AI from 38,000 GPUs secured in September.
+India’s IT and business consulting sector, on the other hand, is projected to reach over US$350 billion this year.

 No comments: